 In the most simple terms, a limited government has limitations imposed upon it so it can’t become too powerful.
-This is a necessary approach in countries that prefer a more fair and balanced system that doesn’t place too much emphasis on one area of government.
+This is a necessary approach in countries that prefer a more fair and balanced system that doesn’t emphasize just one area of government.
 The way countries can choose to do this can vary depending on the methods in place.

-Commonly, these limited governments are bound by rules of a constitution or similar document to stop officials acting beyond their powers.
+Commonly, these limited governments are bound by a constitution or similar rules to stop officials from acting beyond their powers.
 Other documents may exist to help protect the rights of the people, as well as other measures within the structure of government.

 It is a popular system with democratic countries, such as the United States and the United Kingdom.
 The English government was the first to create a limited approach with a charter of rights called the Magna Carta in 1512.

 The alternative to a limited government is an authoritarian government.
 This is where the government has much greater control over its people with little in place to secure their rights.
-There are also fewer, if any, branches of government or powerful bodies to keep the leader in check.
-Two common but very different examples of this are an absolute monarchy, with a ruling king or queen, and a military dictatorship.
+There are also fewer branches of government or powerful bodies to keep the leader in check.
+Two common but very different examples of this are an absolute monarchy, a ruling king or queen, and a military dictatorship.

 On that note, no one area of government should be more powerful than the other either.
 There are risks with less restricted governments that presidential figures could abuse their position and try and pass self-serving laws.

 How Does the Term ‘Limited Government’ Apply to the United States?

 The United States is a democratic country with lots of different measures in place to control the power of the government.
 This is seen in several ways, such as the following:

 – a constitution that lays out the powers and limitations of the government

 – a series of checks and balances across the two houses